home-assistant/hassbian-scripts/.github/CONTRIBUTING.md

 ### Comments
 Your PR will most likely get comments during the review process, this is _not_ to criticise your work.
 But feedback on how your PR can better match our "standards", you should have a look at existing scripts in the [repo](https://github.com/home-assistant/hassbian-scripts/tree/dev/package/opt/hassbian/suites).
-If some comments are unclear to you, use the thread under that comment to get clarification, or drop a line in the #devs_hassbian channel over at [Discord](https://discord.gg/c5DvZ4e).
+If some comments are unclear to you, use the thread under that comment to get clarification, or drop a line in the **#devs_hassbian** channel over at [Discord](https://discord.gg/c5DvZ4e).
 We want to help you help us getting Hassbian-scripts better.

 ### More info

-For more information about contributions in the different sections of the project have a look at the [contribution documentation](https://home-assistant.github.io/hassbian-scripts/contribute)
+For more information about contributions in the different sections of the project have a look at the [contribution documentation](https://home-assistant.github.io/hassbian-scripts/contribute).